Charlton eye Man Utd shock despite club turmoil

 Having fought so hard to resist one unwelcome owner so recently, the Charlton fans are preparing for another battle.

-Cast describes itself as being "on high alert", adding that "scepticism and pessimism" are back on the agenda.
+The CAS Trust describes itself as being "on high alert", adding that "scepticism and pessimism" are back on the agenda.

 "The memory of the shenanigans of 2020 is too raw for us," said Cast chair Heather McKinlay.